You’ll Flip a Table Over This The Real Housewives of New Jersey Gift Guide - E! Online

 Looking for a place to keep your rings?
 Did a close friend just get engaged?
 This is the ideal ring dish for all RHONJ super fans.

-If you're looking for more Bravo gift guides, check out these items celebrate The Real Housewives of Beverly Hills.
+If you're looking for more RHONJ-inspired shopping, check out these Amazon picks from Margaret Josephs and her mom Marge Sr.